Greater Montréal can count on a varied and well-organized transportation network. Here’s a quick overview:

 More and more Montrealers are no longer putting their bikes in winter storage as demonstrated by the growing number of members in the Facebook Vélo d’hiver- Montréal group.
 And the City is beginning to keep up with the pace: currently, 60 km of bike lanes are maintained all winter long in Montréal.

-Currently, 60 km of bike lanes are maintained all winter long in Montréal.
+Currently, over 700 km of bike lanes are maintained all winter long in Montréal.

 Find out more